knuama/KN_Bootcamp_Project_1/README.md

 The configuration details of each machine may be found below.

-Name	Function	IP Address	Operating System
+Name	Function	IP Address	Operating System JumpBoxProvisioner	10.0.0.4	Linux
-Jump Box	Gateway	10.0.0.4	Linux
-WEB_1	Redunant web server 1	10.0.0.8	Linux
+WEB-1	Redunant web server 1	10.0.0.5	Linux
-WEB_2	Redunant web server 2	10.0.0.9	Linux
+WEB-2	Redunant web server 2	10.0.0.6	Linux
-WEB_3	Redunant web server 3	10.0.0.5	Linux
-ELK	ELK STACK	10.1.0.4	Linux
+ELKVM  STACK	10.1.0.4	Linux
 Access Policies
 The machines on the internal network are not exposed to the public Internet.

 Only the Load Balancer machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:

 Port 80 (TCP over HTTP)
-Machines within the network can only be accessed by Ansible Container via the JumpBox using Port 22.
+Machines within the network can only be accessed by Ansible Container via the JumpBoxProvisioner using Port 22.

-Jump Box IP 10.0.0.4
+JumpBoxProvisioner IP 10.0.0.4
-A summary of the access policies in place can be found in the table below.

 Name	Publicly Accessible	Allowed IP Addresses
 Jump Box	NO	10.0.0.4
 WEB_1	YES	10.0.0.8